 Parker's integral designs are based on research, engineering and innovation, providing the most efficient solutions for work site versatility.
 PowerTiIt is available for equipment up to 75,000 pounds in eight sizes with standard rotation of up to 180 degrees.
 Each model is designed for a specific class of machinery and individually customized to fit the carrier.
 In addition, PowerTiIt is specifically engineered to work with a variety of other attachments, greatly enhancing your machine's versatility.
 Wide buckets, brushcutters, narrow buckets, hydraulic hammers, rippers and mowers, are just a few of the attachments that are compatible with the PowerTiIt.

 PowerGrip buckets are available for equipment up to 20 tons, in three sizes, with bucket width ranges from 24 to 48 inches in the trenching profiles and 48 or 60 inches in the ditching profiles.
-PowerGrip has been engineered with the flexibility to function as a trenching, ditching, grading or clamshell bucket and can also be used for gripping and loading.
+PowerGrip has been engineered with the flexibility to function as a trenching, ditching, grading, or clamshell bucket and can also be used for gripping and loading.
 PowerGrip’s adaptability allows it to be a true multi-purpose tool that can change from one job to another without the need to change tools.

-Williams uses their four PowerTilts and one PowerGrip on his entire fleet of backhoe loaders to perform a wide range of tasks throughout the residential excavation process, ranging from clearing lots, digging basements, tight grading, cutting a swale and picking up soapstone to ripping trees apart, separating materials and loading dump trucks.
-Because there is no need to remove the PowerGrip bucket, Williams can switch easily from working on his excavating jobs to doing his water and sewer utility work; an important labor and time-saving feature.
+Williams uses their four PowerTilts and one PowerGrip on his entire fleet of backhoe loaders to perform a wide range of tasks throughout the residential excavation process, ranging from clearing lots, digging basements, tight grading, cutting a swale, and picking up soapstone to ripping trees apart, separating materials and loading dump trucks.
+Because there is no need to remove the PowerGrip bucket, Williams can switch easily from working on his excavating jobs to doing his water and sewer utility work; important labor, and time-saving features.
 For his excavation business, Williams uses a grading bucket with PowerTiIt attachment 100 percent of the time, as well as a PowerGrip multi-purpose bucket in combination with a PowerTilt attachment on their CAT314.

 “I don't take the PowerTilts or PowerTilt/ PowerGrip combo off the machines, even though they wouldn’t be hard to remove.
 I personally use the machine with the PowerGrip 50 percent of the time; the other 50 percent of the time my operators use it.
-Currently we have over 3,000 hours logged onto the PowerGrip.
+Currently, we have over 3,000 hours logged onto the PowerGrip.
 I would never buy another hydraulic thumb.
-The weight savings and overall versatility of PowerGrip puts it so far ahead of a thumb.
+The weight savings and overall versatility of PowerGrip put it so far ahead of a thumb.
 I can clear lots, dig basements, cut a swale, rip trees apart, separate materials, and even pick up brittle soapstone without breaking it.”

 Ken Williams, Williams Loader Service, Inc